 In the recent book ‘The Secret Cricketer’, the eponymous anonymous writer vents a frustration over the apparent hostile atttude towards turning pitches on the County circuit: “So many games are over in two days with 40 wickets taken by seamers and there is radio silence, yet Somerset or Essex are put under the microscope every time the ball turns.”

 There appears to be some validity to this argument, though the evidence doesn’t point to an overly officious regime.
 Since 1989 when points penalties for sub-standard pitches were introduced in the County Championship, only seventeen matches [list here] have been subject to sanction on the quality of the playing surface.
-Hampshire have been the worst offenders, up before the beak three times; Derbyshire, Kent and Northamptonshire suffering twice; with Essex, Glamorgan, Lancashire, Nottinghamshire, Somerset, Warwickshire and Yorkshire punished just the once.
-The tendency to impose punishments appears to cyclical – between 1991 and 1997, only one country suffered a deduction; in 2000 and 2011, three were handed out in each those years.
+Hampshire and Derbyshire have been the worst offenders, up before the beak three times; Kent and Northamptonshire suffering twice; with Essex, Glamorgan, Lancashire, Nottinghamshire, Somerset, Warwickshire and Yorkshire punished just the once.
+The tendency to impose punishments appears to cyclical – between 1991 and 1997, only one county suffered a deduction; in 2000 and 2011, three were handed out in each those years.

 It does seem that turners are more likely to attract a penalty than seaming tracks.
 Of the 31 instances where bowlers took five or more wickets in an innings in penalised matches, 16 were spinners; the 51% figure compares to a ballpark of around 20% of County Championship overs usually bowled as spin.
 It was not all off and leg breaks however, as looking at all wickets taken in those matches, the number falling to spin drops to around 35%.
 A quick glance through the list of sanctions and a couple of seam-friendly pitch penalties jump out: a first innings’ green-top at Old Trafford in 1994 and a dangerous minefield at Edgbaston that prompted Worcestershire’s Director of Cricket, Steve Rhodes to label it “probably the worst pitch I’ve seen in professional cricket in England.”
 However, particularly in recent years, it is the spinning pitches that have been more likely to draw sanction, though often due as much to uneven bounce as the degree of turn.